IvanHerreraCasas/flutter_planner/README.md

 - Email authentication (if used with Supabase).
 - Calendar and timeline view for daily tasks and activities.
 - Timetable for weekly routines.
+- Activities types: task, routine, and event.
+- Reminders for activities and remaining tasks*.
-- Settings for appearance and user configuration.
+- Settings for user configuration, appearance, and tasks reminders.
+- Responsive ui.

-- Responsive ui, tested on android and windows.
+**reminders only work on android and ios (ios needs extra [set up](https://pub.dev/packages/flutter_local_notifications#-ios-setup))*

 ---
 ## Set up